 August 26 is National Dog Day (NDD).
 According to the NDD website , the day was established “to recognize the number of dogs that need to be rescued each year and [to] acknowledge family dogs and dogs that work selflessly each day to save lives, keep us safe and bring comfort.”

-Why not celebrate National Dog Day by starting a journal about your doggo or by incorporating dog-themed spreads into your Bullet Journal® (bujo)?
+Why not celebrate National Dog Day by starting a writing journal about your doggo or by incorporating dog-themed spreads into your Bullet Journal® (bujo)?
+There are all kinds of ways that you can do this.

 Journaling about your dogs is a great idea because: